GreyLimit/encode_decoder/README.md

 # encode_decoder
-A rough-n-ready program to generate a table to enable software to decode CPU instructions
+A rough-n-ready program to generate a table to enable software to decode CPU instructions.
+It would seem that the more I try to use this inn a real situation the more 'tweaking' needs applying

 I'm not putting a great deal of effort into publishing this as I wrote it to support me in writinng another program.
 But here goes:-